RyaraSUKI/sugarcube-2-modloader-origin/docs/core/functions.md

 #### Returns:

-The milliseconds (`integer`) since the passage was rendered.
+The milliseconds (*integer* `number`) since the passage was rendered.

 #### Throws: *none*

 #### Examples:

 ```
-→ Links that vary based on the time
+/* Links that vary based on the time */
 In the darkness, something wicked this way comes.
 Quickly!
 Do you \
 <<link "try to run back into the light">>
 	<<if time() lt 5000>>
-		/% The player clicked the link in under 5s, so they escape %/
+		/* The player clicked the link in under 5s, so they escape */
 		<<goto "Well lit passageway">>
 	<<else>>
-		/% Else, they're eaten by a grue %/
+		/* Else, they're eaten by a grue */
 		<<goto "Eaten by a grue">>
 	<</if>>
 <</link>> \